yescallop/aliddns-rs/README.md

 aliddns-rs is a Rust program providing DDNS service through [Aliyun Open API](https://www.aliyun.com/product/openapiexplorer), running as console program or **Windows service**.

 ## Usage
-Modify `config.toml` as instructed in the file, put the executable in the same directory, and then run it.
+Extract the release into an individual directory, modify `config.toml` as instructed in the file, and then run the executable.

-If it works, you could follow the instruction below to register it as a Windows service.
+If it works, you can follow the instructions below to register it as a Windows service.

 ## Windows Service Setup

+### Automatic Setup

+Run `manage_service.bat` as administrator and follow the instructions.

+### Manual Setup

 Run the command below as administrator to register the service.